 Nodding Is Not Enough

-Listening is important, but she also wants to know that she is being heard.
+Listening is important, but they also want to know that they are being heard.
 Nodding along won't cut it.
 When she pauses, she's giving you a cue to respond in a compassionate, caring way, says Kirschner.
-If she tells you that she is upset because her boss gave her a tough time, she wants to hear you say "I'm sorry that work was such a drag for you today."
+If they tell you that they are upset because their boss gave them a tough time, they want to hear you say, "I'm sorry that work was such a drag for you today."
 And remember: Resist the urge to offer solutions.

 Date No. 3 Is Not a Bedroom Key